scott1138/tfmodules/AzureVM/readme.md

 * The input variable count is now named quantity and is a number type. (count has become a reserved keyword in HCL 2)
 * Moved data disk under virtual machine resource
 * Added support for multiple data disks
 * Changed OS variable to Image.
-Moved image table to AzureVMImage_2.0.0.0 module
+Moved image table to AzureVMImage module
 * The input variable resource_group is now resource_group_name
 * Added a principal_id output for system managed identity
 * Dynamic blocks for data disks allowed the remove of separate data disk resources.
 There is now just win_vm and linux_vm.